 Over the past 50 years, the Cyril Foster Lecture series has delivered engaging lectures from some of the world's most influential policymakers and academics.
-It is the University's principle guest lecture in the field of International Relations.
+It is the University's annual distinguished lecture in the field of International Relations.

 Details of the 2019 Cyril Foster Lecture have yet to be announced.
 Please check back at a later date.

 Watch the last Cyril Foster Lecture, delivered by Professor Barbara F. Walter (UC San Diego):